giantswarm/docs/src/content/getting-started/cloud-provider-accounts/vmware-cloud-director/_index.md

 ## vApp templates (node images)

-A catalog named `giantswarm` must be accessible to the CAPVCD user with vAPP templates for the nodes to deploy.
+A vApp template catalog named `giantswarm` must be accessible to the CAPVCD user with vAPP templates for the nodes to deploy.
 The templates must be named following this convention `ubuntu-2004-kube-v1.24.11`.

 ## VM Sizing Policies